primitivefinance/portfolio/README.md

 Price should not change when adding liquidity.

 If liquidity changes, virtual balances need to be updated, which would require tokens to be paid to the contract.

+Changing a position:

+- Timestamp synced
+- Fees are synced
+- Position Liquidity is touched
+  - Pool is touched
+    - Reserves are touched